claytonwramsey/www/_posts/2023-06-19-fiddler-const-magic.md

 a pre-computed set of moves in constant time.

 _Side note_: Most of the time, there are actually collisions when using magic numbers.
+Collisions occur when our magic multiply doesn't perfectly extract the relevant bits, but instead returns some other, bizarre combination of our relevant bits as the index.
 However, so long as the collisions map the same final moveset, that's OK, so finding magics is actually pretty easy - brute force search works quite well.